ha7ilm/RevealTalkVideo/README.md

 Replace `slideTimeMap` in your HTML code with this new one.

-From now on your the Reveal.js presentation and the video of your talk will be in sync.
+From now on the Reveal.js presentation and the video of your talk will be in sync.

 > On mobile devices, the YouTube video will be hidden.